jamescherti/jc-gentoo-portage/README.md

 <img src="https://www.jamescherti.com/wp-content/uploads/2023/04/gentoo-linux-icon-1.png" align="right" />

-The [jc-gentoo-portage](https://github.com/jamescherti/jc-gentoo-portage) repository houses a highly opinionated, performance-oriented Gentoo Portage (`/etc/portage`) configuration.
-It can be used to build a lean and fast operating system by explicitly stripping away legacy dependencies, unneeded background daemons, and redundant toolkit libraries.
+The [jc-gentoo-portage](https://github.com/jamescherti/jc-gentoo-portage) repository houses an opinionated, performance-oriented Gentoo Portage (`/etc/portage`) configuration.

+It can be used as an inspiration to build a lean and fast operating system by explicitly stripping away legacy dependencies, unneeded background daemons, and redundant toolkit libraries.

 * The system dependency graph is significantly reduced.
 Setting `-nls` globally forces interfaces to English, which skips the compilation of thousands of unneeded localization files and reduces the time required for system updates.
 The configuration also drops KDE libraries, optical media decryption routines, and obsolete X11 hardware overlay paths.
 * Core system utilities, including GCC, Bash, and Python, are compiled using `pgo` (Profile-Guided Optimization) and `lto` (Link-Time Optimization).
 Global flags such as `xs`, `asm`, `orc`, `jit`, and `threads` ensure applications use hand-optimized assembly routines and multi-core parallelism to execute code as close to the bare metal as possible.